 Beginners should head to Forestry – they could find beachbreaks and a left point that works with NE swells, crowded on weekends.
 Close to Auckland on the east coast there is Orewa Beach , perfect for beginners.

 |From 1 January 2020 to 31 December 2020||€ 263||€ 515||€ 242|

-Accommodation and Food : Ahipara is a good home base.
-Options include budget backpackers, B & Bs, spacious parks, family motels, or luxury hotels from $ 15- $ 150.
-Ahipara bay Motel is a good location with moderate prices.
-When it's hot, consider camping as well.
-Expect $ 12-25 for a meal.
+Accommodation and Food : Ahipara is a good place where you can stay.
+Options include cheap backpackers, B & Bs, spacious parks, family motels, or luxury hotels from $ 15- $ 150.
+Ahipara bay Motel is a good accomodation with moderate prices.
+When it’s hot, consider camping as well.
+You will pay $ 12-25 for a meal.
 Try the superb kiwi wines.

 Climate : The climate is sub-tropical with hot and humid summers (14-23 ° C) and cool, mild winters (8-17 ° C).
 SW winds prevail for most of the year.
 Weather can change rapidly with tropical cyclones bringing extreme weather conditions (but not snow).